0100101101011010/food/_pages/bakery.md

 Fill out the [contact](/contact) form to place an order!
 Please be detailed as to your allergies, dietary needs, and additional preferences.

+### Returning Customers: Enjoy 30% of any size order! ♡

 ## Butter Cookies

 $12 per dozen